cinapr/CheckLinkedinTopApplicantSnippet/README.md

   1. Use the shortcut Ctrl+S in Chrome to save the webpage.
   2. You will get two files: one folder and one HTML file.
 4. Ignore the folder; you can delete it.
 The script only requires the HTML file.
+5. Rename the HTML file into : `TopApplicant.html`